Tanyyy-27/MandirGo/README.md

 ### ⭐ If you found this project valuable, consider giving it a star!

-**Empowering temples with AI-driven crowd intelligence and building the future of smarter pilgrimage experiences.**
+### Empowering temples with AI-driven crowd intelligence and building the future of smarter pilgrimage experiences.

+**Bridging Devotion with Smart Innovation.**

 </div>